chromium/chromium/chrome/browser/page_load_metrics/observers/README.md

   network.
 For example, a navigation may fail because hostname resolution fails, or because establishing a connection to the server fails, among other reasons.
 * There can be at most one committed load in a frame at any given time.
+* However, a committed load can be placed in the Back/Forward Cache (BFCache), whereupon it is frozen, and another load can commit in the same frame, while the original committed load is still 'live' (but frozen).
+Note that not every page is eligible to be placed in the BFCache.
 * There is typically at most one provisional load in a frame at any given time, though there can be two provisional page loads in a frame in uncommon cases.